I grew up on Penang Island off the coast of Seberang Prai. At age seventeen I left for Kuala Lumpur and, some would note, rarely return.

 - Two articles at local food web site Fried Chillies;

 - Shared a byline for two articles in the online news portal The Malaysian Insider, and wrote several opinion pieces and some book reviews there as well;

 - Wrote some more book reviews, food reviews and opinion pieces for The Malay Mail Online;

 - Shared a byline for a piece and wrote another in MAS' airline magazine Going Places;

 - A number of articles in the now-defunct Off The Edge magazine when I was with The Edge, where I also:

 - Covered The Edge/Bursa Malaysia 2009 KL Rat Race with several other (ex-)colleagues.

-After an unsuccessful period of "self-employment", I've returned to full-time employment with MPH Group Publishing as the books editor, where I'm desk-bound and mark manuscripts for most of the day.
-I'm also helping out with any writing or editing assignments that occasionally drift my way.
+After an unsuccessful period of "self-employment", I've returned to full-time employment with MPH Group Publishing as the books editor, where I'm desk-bound and edit and proof manuscripts for most of the day.
+I also help out with any writing or editing assignments that occasionally drift my way.